enmanuelrdgz/fullstack-poll-system/README.md

-# Fullstack Poll System 🚀
+# Project 1: Poll System 🚀

 A simple poll system to showcase my skills and knowledge with different technologies.